Concerns Resolution

 • Appropriate timescales for passing on, and responding to, concerns should be agreed for each stage (ideally within 10 working days).
 These should take into consideration any potential risk to the child and need for provision of services.
 Any changes or requests for extensions to timescales should be agreed and recorded

 • Clear agreed written records should be kept and shared with everyone at all stages, which must include written confirmation between the parties about agreed resolutions, next steps and the proposed follow-up of any outstanding issues.
-Feedback should be given at every stage to the practitioner who raised the original concern
+Feedback should be given at every stage to the practitioner who raised the original professional disagreement

 • If throughout the process you feel that a child is suffering or at risk of suffering significant harm, you are responsible for communicating your concerns to your immediate line manager and / or your organisation’s designated lead for child protection and contacting Duty and Advice in line with your own agencies safeguarding policies or the child’s social worker if they have one